Sherman5A/usw-pop-coursework-1-task-2/report/report.md

 All tests used the specification examples as test values.

-Salary tests use a mock implementation of the `iRateIO` interface based on the specificiation to avoid failing tests due to a change in the `RateIO` CSV file.
+Salary tests use a mock implementation of the interface `iRateIO` based on the coursework specification to avoid failing tests due to a change in the `RateIO` CSV file.